Oleh-Dubrovskyi/STM32Projects/STM32F4xx_LCD1602_parallel/Doc/README.md

 # LCD1602 Display connected to STM32F4xx board using 4-bit or 8-bit data bus

-This project intended to create an API that would help to connect LCD1602 Display to the STM32F4xx board by means of 4-bit or 8-bit parallel data bus.
+This STM32 Project is intended to create an API that would help to connect LCD1602 Display to the STM32F4xx board by means of 4-bit or 8-bit parallel data bus.
-The project is based on the [***STM32 Cube Hardware Abstraction Layer (HAL) library***](/https://www.st.com/resource/en/user_manual/um1725-description-of-stm32f4-hal-and-lowlayer-drivers-stmicroelectronics.pdf).
+The project is based on the [***STM32 Cube Hardware Abstraction Layer (HAL) library***](https://www.st.com/resource/en/user_manual/um1725-description-of-stm32f4-hal-and-lowlayer-drivers-stmicroelectronics.pdf).
 The project includes a complete set of tests for the proposed API.
 The tests demonstrate how to use LCD1602 Display features with proposed API.